kitschpatrol/ambient-novel/README.md

 Certain data and assets are generated from the source data in `/data` and ouput to `/static`, `/data-generated` and `/src/lib/data`.

+Takes about half an hour on my M1 Air to generate everything from scratch.

 The content generator does a number of things depending on the config object in `/data/book.json`.

 - Generates voice audio files to narrate each chapter if no recordings are provided.